timo95/stash-checker/README.md

 - Check for the correct URL.
 It should include the scheme (`http`/`https`) at the beginning and end with `/graphql`.
 - Some users had problems with Tampermonkey which got fixed by switching to Violentmonkey.

+### Queries fail with a GraphQL parsing error

+Some reverse proxies may truncate long URLs resulting in parsing errors.
+To circumvent this problem you can:
+- Reduce the batch size in the settings
+- Change the query method from GET to POST

 ## Development

 See [here](docs/DEVELOPMENT.md).